amazon-science/wqa-contextual-qa/README.md

 ```
 from coala.evaluation import precision_curve
-tpr = precision_curve(labels, predictions, questions)
+precision, ans_rate, thresholds = precision_curve(labels, predictions, questions)
 ```

-The function `precision_curve ` prints the curve (by means of `matplotlib` if it is installed) and it returns the points of the curve as triplets with values precision-coverage-threshold.
+The function `precision_curve ` returns the points of the precision/answer-rate curve as triplets with values precision-answerrate-threshold.